oliverius/logo/docs/part9.markdown

 Parameter: :side = 60
 ```

 The parameter is currently just text, not a number.
-The more I look at it the more familiar it gets, have I done this before? yes! when getting the parameter for my `fd`, `rt` and `repeat` primitives! as such we would just need to do for the parameters:
+The more I look at the code and the log the more familiar it gets, have I done this before? yes! when getting the parameter for my `fd`, `rt` and `repeat` primitives! as such we would just need to do for the parameters:

 ```javascript
 procedure.parameters.forEach(parameter => {